xavibenjamin/theboldreport.net/_posts/2017-03-29-hasslefree-full-bleed-with-not-by-dave-rupert.markdown

 >
 > This works great until the client asks for the images and video to go full bleed.
 Your universal padding solution no longer works well.

 Uncle Dave's solution for this is pretty great.
-Visually, this the same type of effect I wanted for this site.
+Visually, this is the type of layout I wanted for this site.
 So in an exercise of self-shame, let's [look at the selector that makes it all work](https://github.com/smithtimmytim/theboldreport.net/blob/master/_assets/stylesheets/_layout/_maincontent.scss#L429)!

 ```scss
 h1,